A Zoom Thanksgiving? Summer could give way to a bleaker fall

 “What happens very much depends on us,” he said.
 “People, myself included, don’t always behave rationally.”
 Presented with the same facts, “the same person might behave differently depending on how sick and tired they are of the situation.”

 Like other disease modelers, Rosenfeld said the virus will still be with us at Thanksgiving, readily spreading at family gatherings.
-While his plans may yet change, he said he is going to travel with his wife to visit the
+While his plans may yet change, he said he is going to travel with his wife to visit their adult children.

 (Copyright (c) 2020 The Associated Press.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)